 A NetWork Kansas E-Community has made a commitment to cultivating an entrepreneurial environment by identifying and developing resources to help local entrepreneurs start or grow businesses.
 Selected communities partner with NetWork Kansas to establish a locally-administered loan fund to assist entrepreneurs with capital, to increase connectivity to resources available to assist entrepreneurs and small businesses, to initiate activities to generate entrepreneurial development, and to participate in a statewide partnership with other E-Communities.

-The E-Community Partnership has grown from six communities in 2007 to fifty-nine through 2016.
-More than $9.1 million has been loaned to over 335 businesses leveraging an additional $43.4 million of additional capital (bank loans, owner down payment, resource partner loans, etc.).
+The E-Community Partnership has grown from six communities in 2007 to sixty-one through 2017.
+More than $12.7 million has been loaned to over 420 businesses leveraging an additional $63.5 million of additional capital (bank loans, owner down payment, resource partner loans, etc.).

 Goals of the E-Community Partnership